kdhasi/FR-CapsNet/README.md

 # FR-CapsNet

 Pytorch implementation of the paper "FR-CapsNet: Enhancing Low-Resolution Image Classification via Frequency Routed Capsules."
-The manuscript is available at XX.
+The manuscript is available <a href="https://doi.org/10.1109/ACCESS.2025.3583688" target="_blank">here</a>.

 ## Prerequisites